cyclosproject/cyclos4-wordpress-plugin/readme.txt

 == Screenshots ==
 1. Login form (in a page).
 2. Login form (closeup).
+3. Cyclos plugin settings.
+4. Customizing labels of the form.

 == Changelog ==
 This is the first version we published of the plugin.